 2.11.1 A student may request to Permanently Withdraw (PWD) at any time.
-An undergraduate or postgraduate student may request to Temporarily Withdraw (TWD) at any time during a teaching period up until the end of semester two, with the exception of new students in their first semester of study.
-Students will not become eligible to apply for a period of TWD until they have completed at least the first semester of learning and assessment.
+An undergraduate or postgraduate student may request to suspend their studies (SOS) at any time during a teaching period up until the end of semester two, with the exception of new students in their first semester of study.
+Students will not become eligible to apply for a SOS until they have completed at least the first semester of teaching.
+This must be a sufficient proportion of the teaching to enable the student to undertake the assessment either prior to or on return from SOS (normally this would be circa 80% of the teaching, subject to confirmation from the relevant School).
 Prior to this point, students will be required to permanently withdraw and may submit a new application if they wish to return to the University to study.